NCarter3/csi-driver-qumulo/README.md

 ### Overview

 This is a repository for [Qumulo](https://qumulo.com/) [CSI](https://kubernetes-csi.github.io/docs/) driver, csi plugin name: `qumulo.csi.k8s.io`.
 This driver requires an existing Qumulo cluster configured with NFSv3 or NFSv4 exports.
-It support static provisioning with pre-existing exports.
+It supports static provisioning with pre-existing exports.
 It supports dynamic provisioning of Persistent Volumes via Persistent Volume Claims by creating sub directories and quotas as needed.

 ### Project status: Beta